lava/matplotlib-cpp/README.md

 * Right now, only a small subset of matplotlibs functionality is exposed.
 Stuff like xlabel()/ylabel() etc. should be easy to add.

-* A lot of copying could be avoided if we generate numpy arrays directly instead of python lists

 * If you use Anaconda on Windows, you might need to set PYTHONHOME to Anaconda home directory and QT_QPA_PLATFORM_PLUGIN_PATH to %PYTHONHOME%Library/plugins/platforms.
 The latter is for especially when you get the error which says 'This application failed to start because it could not find or load the Qt platform plugin "windows" in "".'